manahelhehe/Manzil/README.md

 # Manzil
-A Django based web application specifically tailored to Pakistan's landscape for discovering local places, reading reviews, and accessing discounts, built with a modular backend and responsive frontend.
+A Springboot based web application specifically tailored to Pakistan's landscape for discovering local places, reading reviews, and accessing discounts, built with a modular backend and responsive frontend.